Rami-habash/Apocalypse-2D-game/README.md

 - I decided to make a project over multiple days to create my own game
 - I learned a lot of new concepts, like the math equations necessary to calculate the angle between the player and the enemy, so that the enemy can move towards the player
-- When I didn't know how to code something, I would resort to Pixelpad's documentation.
-- It was challenging for generative AI to help with coding in the context of PixelPAD.
-Even though the language was in Python.
+- When I didn't know how to code something, I would primarily resort to Pixelpad's documentation because I found it challenging for generative AI to help with coding in the context of PixelPAD.
+Even though the language is in Python.

 Game Design: